jeremy-deutsch/react-native-scrollables/README.md

 # react-native-scrollables

 React Native components and hooks for leveling up your scrollable views.

-Normally, when building scrollable views in React Native, all scroll-based behavior needs to be controlled through props to the ScrollView, FlatList, or SectionList.
-That means any animations, sticky headers, virtual list data, etc.

-`react-native-scrollables` turns that paradigm upside down: with the `EnhancedScrollView` component, child components can respond to scrolling and interact with their parent scrollable view.
-This means you can split up that logic among various reusable components, instead of having it all be concentrated at the top!
+By leveraging composition, `react-native-scrollables` lets you build complex scrollable UIs with components and hooks that are (subjectively) simpler to use than React Native's built-in `FlatList` and `SectionList` compponents.

+This library simplifies:

+- Putting any content in the middle of a list
+- 3-level lists (lists of lists of lists)
+- Reusing scroll animations or scroll behavior across screens
+- Everything related to sticky headers

 ## Installation